Mammootty: Early life and family

 Mammootty was born on 7 September 1951 in Chandiroor.
 He was raised in the village of Chempu near Vaikom in Kottayam district in the present-day state of Kerala, India in a middle-class Muslim family.
 His father, Ismail, had a wholesale garment and rice business and was involved in rice cultivation.
 His mother, Fatima, was a housewife.
 He is their eldest son.
 He has two younger brothers, Ibrahimkutty and Zakariah, and three younger sisters, Ameena, Sauda and Shafina.

 He went to Government High School, Kulasekharamangalam, Kottayam for his primary education.
-In the 1960s, his father moved the family to Ernakulam, where he attended Government School Ernakulam.
+In the 1960s, his father moved the family to Kochi, where he attended Government School Ernakulam.
 He did his pre-university course (pre-degree) at Sacred Heart College, Thevara.
 He attended Maharaja's College, Ernakulam, for his degree.
 He graduated with an LL.B. from Government Law College, Ernakulam.
 He practised law for two years in Manjeri.

 He married Sulfath Kuttyy in 1979 in an arranged marriage.
-The couple had a daughter Surumi (born 1982), and a son Dulquer Salmaan (born 1986)—also an actor.
+The couple has a daughter Surumi (born 1982), and a son Dulquer Salmaan (born 1983)—also an actor.
 He resides in Kochi with his family.
-Though his younger brother, Ibrahimkutty acted in Malayalam films, his nephews Maqbool Salmaan and Ashkar Saudan are Malayalam films and Television actors.
+His younger brother, Ibrahimkutty, has also acted in Malayalam films.
+His nephews, Maqbool Salmaan and Ashkar Saudan, are Malayalam film and television actors.

-Acting career
+Film career

-Mammootty's debut was in 1971, as a junior artist in the film Anubhavangal Paalichakal, directed by K. S. Sethumadhavan.
-His second film was Kaalachakram, a 1973 Malayalam film directed by K. Narayanan, where he said his first dialogue.
-He acted in the theatre drama Sabarmathi in 1975.
-In 1979, he played his first lead role in Devalokam, directed by M. T. Vasudevan Nair.
-However, this film was never completed.
-His first credited role was in the 1980 film Vilkkanundu Swapnangal, directed by Azad and written by M. T. Vasudevan Nair.
-Mammootty's first starring role in a released film was the 1980 film Mela, written and directed by K. G. George.

-1980–1982

-In this phase, Mammootty was slowly building his career.
-In 1981 he starred in Sphodanam (directed by P. G. Viswambharan), in which his name appeared in the credits as "Sajin" and in some following films.
-During the shooting of Sphodanam he got injured in his leg.
-Munnettam (directed by Sreekumaran Thampi) was his next release.
-In the same year he worked in Thrishna directed by I.V.
-Sasi along with Ratheesh.
-This movie give Mammootty his first major break as a solo hero.
-In 1981, he got his first state award in the Best Supporting Actor category for his performance in Ahimsa.
-His performances included Aalkkoottathil Thaniye and Adiyozhukkukal in the same year.